aws-neuron/aws-neuron-sdk/docs/neuron-tools/README.md

 |      4 |        1 |                  2 |              1 |
 +--------+----------+--------------------+----------------+
 ```
-The above examples shows there are 4 NCG created on the system with the following grouping
+The above examples shows there are 4 NCGs created on the system with the following grouping
 NCG ID 1: Device0:(Core0, Core1)
 NCG ID 2: Device0:(Core2, Core3), Device1:(Core0, Core1)
 NCG ID 3: Device1:(Core2, Core3), Device2:(Core0)
 NCG ID 2: Device1:(Core1)

 # Listing Models
-Multiple models can be loaded into a single NCG but only one can be in READY state at any given moment.
+Multiple models can be loaded into a single NCG, but only one can be in READY state at any given moment.
-Inference can be performed only on the models in the READY state.
+Inference can be performed only on models in the READY state.

 The `neuron-cli list-model` command should be used to view all the models.
 ```